arthurespartinez25/mockup-creator/README.md

     'Miller',
     'mike.miller2021@gmail.com'
     );

-6. Set security property of Server to "SQL Server and Windows Authentication mode".
-Restart your server.
+5.On the left side of your MS SQL screen under "Object Explorer", right click on your server name and click "Properties".
+Click "Security" and set security property of Server to "SQL Server and Windows Authentication mode" then click "OK".
+Right click on your server name again and click "Restart".
-7. Try to login your server with the credentials created.
+6.Click the Plugin icon to login your server with the credentials created.
     - Set Authentication to "SQL Server Authenticaton"
     - Input username "mockuser" and password "Awsol12#"
+    - Click "Connect"

+Connection to Server
-8. On your windows, search for "SQL Server 2019 Configuration Manager"
+1.On your windows search bar, search for "SQL Server 2019 Configuration Manager".
-9. Expand SQL Server Network Configuration and click "Protocols for SQL Express"
+2.Expand "SQL Server Network Configuration" and click "Protocols for SQL Express" 3.Right click on TCP/IP and click Enable.
-10. Enable TCP/IP
-11. Right click on TCP/IP and click Properties.
+4.Right click on TCP/IP again and click Properties.
-12. Go to IP Addresses, SET IPALL TCP PORT to 1433
+5.Go to IP Addresses.On the bottom part, set IPAll TCP PORT to 1433.
-13. On your windows, search for "Services" then restart SQL Server(SQLEXPRESS)
+6.On your windows search bar again, search for "Services" then right click on SQL Server(SQLEXPRESS) and click Restart.
-14. Connect your server by running node server.js, then login your Users data on your angular app.
+7.Run the angular app (ng serve) and its server(node server.js), then login your Users data on your angular app.
     - Username: "mmiller0001"
     - Password: "password"
 ## Known bugs